opnfv/functest/docs/devguide/index.rst

 Each case can be configured as daily and/or weekly task.
+Weekly tasks are used for long duration or experimental tests.
+Daily tasks correspond to the minimum set of test suites to validate a scenario.

 When executing run_tests.py, a check based on the jenkins build tag will be considered to detect whether it is a daily and/or a weekly test.